Another Word For GREATLY_APPRECIATED

 sought after

-Adjective : Alternative spelling of sought-after [popular, desired, in demand]
+Adjective : Alternative form of sought-after.
+[Popular, desired, in demand.]

 tantalize

-Verb : (transitive) to bait (someone) by showing something desirable but leaving them unsatisfied
+Verb : (transitive) To tease (someone) by offering or showing them something desirable but leaving them unsatisfied.

 well-beloved